jwliao1209/Crop-Image-Recognition/README.md

 bash script/reproduce.sh
 ```
 6. [Inference for the yenjia's repository](https://github.com/yenjia/AIdea_crops)
 7. Run the following command to merge all the csv files, then you can get the final csv file on the submission folder.
+(According to the file in submission directory)
 ```
 python generate_merge_csv.py
 ```
+Then you willl get the `result.csv` file

 ## Operating System and Device